• Skip to primary navigation

 This does not take too long.
 From start to finish, this sauce is ready in under 30 minutes.

-Pro-tip: This barbacoa sauce can be made ahead of time and stored in the fridge for a couple days.
+Pro-tip: This barbacoa sauce can be made ahead of time and stored in the fridge for a couple of days.

 Barbacoa beef